robinozer/portfolio4/README.md

 __Site navigation and main structure__
 -	The website has a navigation menu clearly directing the user to each feature.
--   T
+-   The design is simple and has a header, main part where bookings, instructions and forms display, and a footer at the bottom of the page.

 __Form Validation__
--	Raises error when user tries to submit form with invalid input.
+-	Both forms (for creating a new booking and editing an existing one) raise errors when a user tries to submit form with invalid input.
+-   User gets a prompt to enter valid data.

 __Admin dashboard for site owners to view and manage all bookings__
 -   Admin accepts bookings, turning their status to True in the UI.